Installing NUAGE3 Vertical Planter

-Simply mount water reservoir making sure it is perfectly levelled on the wall using the appropriate anchors and the rubberized metal washers provided.
+1. Simply mount water reservoir making sure it is perfectly levelled on the wall using the wall anchors and the rubberized metal washers provided, or, our ULTRA Suction Cups*.
 Please ensure that the anchors and wall structure can support a total weight up to 10kg (22.5lbs)

 2. Secure each pods in the water reservoir by pushing the rubber grommets at either sides of pots.